jamieqianhui/jamieqianhui.github.io/about.md

 ---

 ## About
 **Hello!
-Welcome to my blog!** This is a space where I document my learnings, share data analytics concepts and codes, as well as real estate related information with data enthusiasts!
+Welcome to my blog!** This is a space where I document my learnings, share data analytics concepts and codes, as well as concepts related to automation and visualizations with data enthusiasts!
 <br>
 <br>
 <br>